How Loud is a Rave?

 Will My Hearing Come Back After a Rave?

-If you experience muffled hearing or ringing ears after a rave, it’s likely due to Temporary Threshold Shift (TTS).
-This can last from a few hours to a few days.
+We all experience that muffled hearing or ringing ears after a rave.
+This is due to Temporary Threshold Shift (TTS).
+Which can last from a few hours to a few days.
 However, repeated exposure increases the likelihood of permanent damage.

-- Stay hydrated: Proper hydration supports overall ear health.
+• Stay hydrated: Believe it or not proper hydration supports overall ear health.

 If hearing issues persist beyond a week, consulting a specialist is advised.